21 genera

 Flowers: April-June

-Distribution: Known from Klickitat County in Washington; South-central Washington south to north-central Oregon, also in central California.
+Distribution: Occurring east of the Cascades crest in Washington, where known from Klickitat County in Washington; South-central Washington to north-central Oregon, also in central California.

 Habitat: Vernal pools.